Raederle's Board Games

 What would you do...

-These are just three examples of the kinds of ethical quandaries raised in A Voice of Conscience.
+These are just a few examples of the kinds of ethical quandaries raised in A Voice of Conscience.
 Each unique deck has 90 different questions, covering a broad spectrum of ethical questions, covering everything from theft to white lies, from abortion to incest.

 Tired of talking about movies and the weather?
 Want to really get to know your friends and have meaningful discussions that matter to you?
 Then this is the game for you!